Indications and Limitations

 B-type Natriuretic Peptide (BNP)

 BNP and NT-proBNP, hormones produced by cardiocytes in response to hemodynamic stress, have emerged as preferred biomarkers for assessing heart-related stress.
 There is evidence that these hormones provide prognostic information of mortality and first CV events beyond traditional risk factors.
 However, there is currently no evidence that treatment or intervention based on the increased risk implied by these biomarkers improves patient outcomes.

 These hormones do play a role in the acute setting for use in diagnosing decompensated heart failure.
-For coverage guidance regarding the use of B type natriuretic peptide as a diagnostic tool in the acute setting please refer to CGS Administrators LCD L33943 for coverage.
+For coverage guidance regarding the use of B type natriuretic peptide as a diagnostic tool in the acute setting please refer to Noridian LCD L34038.